Similarity solutions for a class of Fractional Reaction-Diffusion equation: Introduction

-As with stochastic equations with the usual derivatives, exact solutions of fractional differential equations are hard to obtain.
+As with differential equations based on the usual derivatives, exact solutions of fractional differential equations are hard to obtain.
 The most commonly employed methods to find solutions of such equations are by the integral transform methods, and eigenfunctions expansions \cite{MK}.
 Very often, if not always, such methods involve separation of variables.

-In this work, we would like to consider exact solvability of a class of fractional Reaction-Diffusion equations (FRDE) (with the Fokker-Planck equation as its special case) in terms of the similarity solutions.
-This is motivated by our recent works on similarity solutions of the ordinary stochastic equations \cite{ho1,ho2,ho3,ho4,ho5,ho6}.
+In this work, we shall be concerned with solving the FRD (\ref{FRD1}) in terms of the similarity solutions.
+This is motivated by our recent works on similarity solutions of the ordinary differential equations \cite{ho1,ho2,ho3,ho4,ho5,ho6}.
 One advantage of the similarity method is that it allows one to reduce the partial differential equation under consideration to an ordinary differential equation which is generally easier to solve, provided that the original equation possesses proper scaling property under certain scaling transformation of the basic variables.
 This method has been applied to study specific models of diffusion/reaction equations with fractional time-derivative \cite{D5,D8,FRD5} and fractional space-time-derivartive \cite{D6}, and in fractional diffusion-wave equation \cite{D7}.
 Here we would like to extend our previous consideration to the fractional case.
 Our work differs from the previous ones in that we leave the coefficients of the diffusion and reaction terms unfixed, and determine their form from the requirement of scale invariance.
-As several definitions of fractional derivatives are available, we shall adopt the more commonly discussed Riemann-Liouville type of fractional derivatives.

 The plan of this paper is as follows: Sect.~II discusses the conditions for the FRDE to possess scaling symmetry.
 Sect.~III introduces the corresponding similarity variable and scaling forms of the relevant functions, which are used to reduce the FRDE into an ordinary fractional differential equation.
 The equation of continuity is discussed in Sect.~IV which helps to identify two types of scaling behaviours of the FRDE.
 Some examples of exactly solvable FRDE are discussed in Sect.~V to VII.
 Sect.~VIII concludes the paper.